 5. Surge Protection.

 a.
-Furnish protection on pedestrian and detector inputs.
+Furnish surge protection on pedestrian and detector inputs.
 Furnish three terminal surrestors equivalent to EDCO models SRA-6LCA, SRA-6LCB, or SRA-6LC.

 b.
-Protect the cabinet’s incoming power lines with an EDCO SHA1250 or approved equal surge protector in lieu of the CalTrans specified surge protection.6.
-Conflict Monitor.
+Protect the cabinet’s incoming power lines with an EDCO SHA1250 or approved equal surge protector in lieu of the CalTrans specified surge protection.
+A plug-in base shall be used to hold the device.
+All wiring connections shall be made to the base, and appropriate cabinet clearances maintained, to allow the SPD module to be relaced by hand without the use of tools.

+6. Conflict Monitor.
 Ensure that the conflict monitor unit was tested and accepted according to Supplement 1076.

 a.
 Materials and Warranties.
 Furnish electrical parts, switches, and other elements of the installation that are of ample capacity to carry the required current without excessive heating or drop of potential.